celestiaorg/docs/docs/nodes/mocha-testnet.md

 ---
-sidebar_label: Mocha Testnet
+sidebar_label: Mocha testnet
 ---

-# Mocha Testnet
+# Mocha testnet

 ![mocha-testnet](/img/mocha.jpg)

 This guide contains the relevant sections for how to connect to Mocha, depending on the type of node you are running.
-Mocha Testnet is designed to help validators test out their infrastructure and node software.
+Mocha testnet is designed to help validators test out their infrastructure and node software.
-Developers are encouraged to deploy their sovereign rollups on Mocha, but we also recommend [Arabica Devnet](./arabica-devnet.md) for that as it is designed for development purposes.
+Developers are encouraged to deploy their sovereign rollups on Mocha, but we also recommend [Arabica devnet](./arabica-devnet.md) for that as it is designed for development purposes.

 Mocha is a milestone in Celestia, allowing everyone to test out